 8. Data Protection Responsibilities

-Where you act for a company processing personal data, or where you provide us the personal data of individuals, you are acting as a data controller, and Hubstaff is the data processor.
-As a data controller, you are responsible for protecting the personal data you process and complying with all relevant legal requirements when you use the Services.
-This includes applicable data protection and privacy laws that govern the ways in which you can use personal data.
-Data controllers are also responsible for protecting personal data they provide to their data processors and must have a written agreement in place governing the details of the processing.
-You may find Hubstaff’s standard data processor agreement linked via the Services, or contact us at email@example.com to request a copy.
+Where you act for a company processing Personal Data, or where you provide us the Personal Data of individuals, you are acting as a data controller, and Hubstaff is the data processor.
+As a data controller, you are responsible for protecting the Personal Data you process and complying with all relevant legal requirements when you use the Services.
+This includes applicable data protection and privacy laws that govern the ways in which you can use Personal Data.
+Data controllers are also responsible for protecting Personal Data they provide to their data processors and must have a written agreement in place governing the details of the processing.
+Hubstaff’s Data Processing Agreement is available at this link.